griffithlab/genviz.org/_posts/0004-01-01-introductionToR.md

 ## Counting and aggregating data

-During the course of an analysis, it is often usefull to determine the frequency of an event.
-A useful function exists for this purpose in the plyr package called count().
+During the course of an analysis, it is often useful to determine the frequency of an event.
+A function exists for this purpose in the plyr package called count().
 Here is an example of how we can apply the count() function to the internal R datasets 'iris' and 'mtcars.'

 ```R
 # first load the plyr package if it's not loaded already